zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### template `String`

-Template to be used for rendering the items in the list.
+The template used to render the suggestions.
+By default the widget displays only the text of the suggestion (configured via dataTextField).

 #### Example
     <kendo:autoComplete template="template">